 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they reflected legislation and best practice guidance.
-Mrs Devine confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
-The lead dental nurse had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.
+The practice manager confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
+The lead dental nurse had undertaken IPC and decontamination training in line with their CPD and had retained the necessary training certificates as evidence.